Unilever sets the bar for CGC marketing success

 4. Let customers tell your story

 No matter how well-crafted a brand’s marketing content may be, it is never going to be as compelling to consumers as consumer content.
-That is because “consumers really need a third party to legitimize the content they read on product detail pages," according to Evans.
-"They see reviews as a trusted source for understanding how other consumers like them have experienced the product."
+That is because “consumers really need a third party to legitimize the content they read on product detail pages, according to Evans.

 Unilever reports seeing nearly half of shoppers trusting text, video, and images created by other consumers more than they trust brand-generated content.
 That has led Unilever brands to leverage CGC in their product advertising.